What is acupuncture?

-Acupuncture is safe and effective and is often successfully used as an alternative to medications or even surgery.
+Acupuncture is safe and effective, and is often successfully used as an alternative to medications or even surgery.
 Relief is often obtained when traditional medical therapy has failed.

 Acupuncture involves the insertion of very fine needles through the skin and tissues at specific points on the body.
-There is no injection of any substance and the treatment itself causes minimal discomfort.
+There is no injection of any substance, and the treatment itself causes minimal discomfort.

 Modern technology has allowed variations in acupuncture treatment.
 Electro-acupuncture involves stimulation of inserted needles with gentle electrical impulses.
-Rubber electrodes or moistened cotton-tipped applicators an also be used to deliver electrical stimulation to acupuncture points (transcutaneous electrical nerve stimulation or T.E.N.S.).
+Rubber electrodes or moistened cotton-tipped applicators and also be used to deliver electrical stimulation to acupuncture points (transcutaneous electrical nerve stimulation or T.E.N.S.).
 Low power laser may also be used instead of needles to stimulate appropriate points.

 Do I need a referral or prescription?